SleepyStaarr/SleepyStaarr/README.md

 ![image](https://github.com/user-attachments/assets/d8c08f1c-bd34-49ca-a6e9-05c4aac15fd9)

-🛦 i play ponytown only because of **one friend!!** if you want to interact then get to me thru dc or while im online!!
+🛦 i mainly play ponytown only because of **one friend!!** if you want to interact then get to me thru dc or while im online!!
+- may be online before work while im preparing.
+I'll be on a different tab so whisper to me if you wanna talk.
 ^ but keep in mind i don't like interacting with most pt people, 99% of the time they're weirdos or ___it just doesn't work___ (i struggle with that, i can't keep some friendships because their personality doesn't match the one im looking for and etc etc, many reasons)

 🛦 I LOVE AVIATION AND GASK MASKS AND UHH INVINCIBLE